coleifer/unqlite-python/docs/api.rst

         :returns: A generator that successively yields tuples containing the keys and values in the database.

+    .. py:method:: update(data)

+        :param dict data: Dictionary of data to store in the database.
+If any keys in ``data`` already exist, the values will be overwritten.

     .. py:method:: __iter__()

         UnQLite databases can be iterated over.
 The iterator is a :py:class:`Cursor`, and will yield 2-tuples of keys and values: